godaddy/split-go-serializer/README.md

 that adds serialized data to the `window.__splitCachePreload` object.
 The serialized data will be used to determine cohort allocations.

-`getSerializedData` accepts the following arguments:
+`GetSerializedData` accepts the following arguments:

 | Property                      | Description |
 |-------------------------------|-------------|